 - There are two essential ingredients for good Scrum Team performance:

 - Writing user stories as a team.
-When a new feature should be built, the Product Owner first explains why, and provides the necessary background (i.e. market intelligence, results from experiments, user interviews, statistical data).
+When a new feature should be built, the Product Owner first explains why and provides the necessary background (i.e., market intelligence, results from experiments, user interviews, statistical data).
 Writing user stories, then, is a collaborative effort involving the entire Scrum Team.
-The process should create a shared understanding of what will be built and for what reasons (the Product Owner providing the ‘why’, the Scrum Team detailing the ‘how’, both negotiate the ‘what’), and a shared sense of ownership among team members.
+The process should create a shared understanding of what will be built and for what reasons (the Product Owner providing the ‘why,’ the Scrum Team detailing the ‘how,’ both negotiate the ‘what’), and a shared sense of ownership among team members.
 A good team will always challenge the Product Owner whether a proposed functionality is indeed the best use of the Development Team’s time.
 (Please note that not all Product Backlog items are user stories.
-There are, for example, also bugs, spikes, or non-functional requirements that do not fit into the user story template.)
+For example, there are also bugs, spikes, or non-functional requirements that do not fit into the user story template.)

 - Keeping technical debt at bay.
 When a weak Development Team meets a commanding Product Owner, focusing on shipping new features, the team may end up as a feature factory, churning out new code while neglecting the technical foundation.
-A good Scrum Team pays attention to the preservation of an application’s technical health to ensure the Scrum Team is ready to actually pursue an opportunity in the market.
+A good Scrum Team pays attention to preserving an application’s technical health to ensure the Scrum Team is ready actually to pursue an opportunity in the market.
 (Read more: Technical Debt & Scrum: Who Is Responsible?)

 - A well-refined Product Backlog probably has work items detailed for about two or three Sprints in various refinement stages.
 There may also be additional work items that no one except the Product Owner is working on.

 - Product Backlog refinement is a continuous process involving the Product Owner, the Development Team members, and probably subject matter experts or stakeholders.